I miss arcades.

-I miss arcades.
-Real small dark arcades in malls and shopping centers.
-Dave & Busters, Main Event and places like that are cool, it's just not as cool as the "NO FOOD OR DRINKS (or women in the case of Saudi Arabia -- I lived there for much of my childhood)" arcades of the 80s and 90s.
+Dave & Busters, Main Event, and places like that are cool; it’s just not as cool as the “NO FOOD OR DRINKS (or women in the case of Saudi Arabia, which is where I lived for much of my childhood)” arcades of the 80s and 90s.

-When NBA Jam came out in 93, I was a fixture at the arcade, slamming quarters and battling any and everybody.
-My go-to team was the Charlotte Hornets and I can't tell you how many times a newbie would get on the machine and then complain when they realized Michael Jordan wasn't on the Bulls.
+When NBA Jam came out in ’93, I was a fixture at the arcade, slamming quarters and battling any and everybody.
+My go-to team was the Charlotte Hornets, and I can’t tell you how many times a newbie would get on the machine and then complain when they realized Michael Jordan wasn’t on the Bulls.

 Why wasn’t he?